Someone once told me that my ability to work remotely was like having a “superpower.”

 After living in Brazil, I learned the hard way how important it is to always have a backup (like a phone hotspot to use for when there’s a sudden power outage).

 Oh and this should go without saying, but pay attention to the background of your call too (if you’ll be on video).
 The last thing you want is to lose a job opp because you had a sloppy bedroom or piled-up dishes in the sink.
+Make sure that it looks professional.
+And you look presentable.

 When looking to hire people, my boss asked applicants to send their resume as a link.
 He was shocked at the number of people that didn’t know how to do that (hint: if you don’t know either, Google Drive and Dropbox are your friends here).
 Needless to say, he did NOT hire the ones who couldn’t figure this out.